Alan Rathbone: Club career

 Alan Rathbone made his début for Leigh against Castleford during September 1976.
 He was transferred from Leigh to Rochdale Hornets during 1978, transferred from Rochdale Hornets back to Leigh during 1979, transferred from Leigh to Bradford Northern on 16 June 1981 for £17,000 (based on increases in average earnings, this would be approximately £86,870 in 2016), and transferred from Bradford Northern to Warrington during June 1985 for £40,000 (based on increases in average earnings, this would be approximately £149,800 in 2016).
 He made his début for Warrington against Bradford Northern at Wilderspool Stadium, Warrington on Sunday 1 September 1985, and he played his last match, and scored a try for Warrington in the 24-12 victory over Hull Kingston Rovers at Wilderspool Stadium, Warrington on Sunday 26 April 1987.
-He was transferred from Warrington to Leeds during 1987 for £35,000 (based on increases in average earnings, this would be approximately £112,700 in 2016), and made his début for Leeds against Leigh at Headingley Rugby Stadium, Leeds, when he incurred a severe jaw injury in the first-half, and never played again.
+He was transferred from Warrington to Leeds during 1987 for £35,000 (based on increases in average earnings, this would be approximately £112,700 in 2016), and made his début for Leeds against Leigh at Headingley, Leeds, when he incurred a severe jaw injury in the first-half, and never played again.